Protecting Structures and Open Areas From Pest Birds

 Audible bird scarers work by playing predator calls and distress signals that trigger pigeons’ natural fear instincts, making them avoid or flee the area.
 To be successful, sound deterrents need to vary in timing and type, as pigeons can quickly learn to ignore repetitive noises.

 Well designed systems use different calls, adjustable volume and random intervals, sometimes with motion sensors or remote activation, to keep pigeons guessing.
-Sonic deterrents can cover large areas, with some commercial systems protecting an entire roof or garden
+Sonic deterrents can cover large areas, making them a practical addition to bird management programmes on rooftops, open yards, and large outdoor sites.

 How do